hftay-htg/scaling-umbrella/README.md

 Instructions:

-Given an n x n array, return the array elements arranged from outermost elements to the middle element, traveling clockwise.
+Given an n x n array, write a function that returns the array elements arranged from outermost elements to the middle element, traveling clockwise.

 ```
 array = [[1,2,3],